ConductorOne/baton-dockerhub/README.md

   help               Help about any command

 Flags:
+      --access-token string    The DockerHub Personal Access Token used to connect to the DockerHub API. ($BATON_ACCESS_TOKEN)
       --client-id string       The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string   The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string            The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")